WyriHaximus/blog.wyrihaximus.net/source/_posts/2024-10-01-building-secure-images-with-github-actions.markdown

 ### Pushing

 The reason we don’t need a public registry is because for the pushing we’ll run one locally as a service on the job.
-We’ll use it in pretty much the same way as the public registry, but this way we don’t soil it temporary tags:
+We’ll use it in pretty much the same way as the public registry, but this way we don’t clutter it with temporary tags:

 ```yaml
 services: